Menu

 In the next century, planned communities looked for style by labeling their byways according to motifs and themes, and later less cultured developers settled for pastoral fluff like "Glen this" and "Green that."

 In Detroit, the various naming schemes scattered about reveal the spasmodic growth of the city.
 Colonial names define the oldest parts of town, then numbered streets the next oldest.
 A dozen or so state names appear beyond these.
-A series of "lawns" such as Cherrylawn, Greenlawn and Roselawn radiate from center town to the northwest.
-We find a tribe of Indian names like Seminole, Seneca, and Iroquois in the south east.
-But on top of all the schemes, the predominant motif is patronymic chaos, from Washington to Sobrieski, Jefferson to Hafeli, Wanda to Gallagher.
+A series of "lawns" such as Cherrylawn, Greenlawn and Roselawn took root toward the northwest.
+We find a tribe of Indian names like Seminole, Seneca, and Iroquois in the southeast.
+But on top of all the schemes, the predominant motif is patronymic chaos, from Washington to Sobrieski, Jefferson to Gallagher.

 In 1835, the people of Detroit wanted to honor their first mayor by naming a couple of streets after him.
 Thus there is a street named John R and another named Williams.
 A major thoroughfare honors a veteran of the War of 1812, General Charles Gratiot.
-For some obscure reason, the locals pronounce the avenue "grass shit" as opposed to rhyming it with patriot.
+For some obscure reason, the locals pronounce Gratiot Avenue as "grass shit" as opposed to rhyming it with patriot.

-In the Houston area, isolated groups of numbered streets mark the city's past like carcasses in a desert.
+In metropolitan Houston, Texas, isolated groups of numbered streets mark the city's past like carcasses in a desert.
 The rest of the road names are as diverse as the structures that cast shadows on the roads, everything from Marble to Wood, Big Stone to Tiny Tree.
 One can meander this booming metropolis and find street names like Laurel and Hardy, Bombay and Paris, Winter Bay and Summer Dew.
-There is even a Cocoa Street and a Cola Street.
-I wonder if they will ever name a road after that great 16th century German Augustinian priest, Martin Luther?
+I wonder if they will ever name a street after that son of an American namesake of the great 16th century German Augustinian priest, Martin Luther?

 Helena, Montana probably represents the typical small city in America.
 It has numbered streets also, but they are a meager lot, lost in the montage of themes, personal names, and random labels.
 Under the big sky you will find streets named after favored presidents like Grant and Cleveland, several tree types like Pine and Cedar, some female first names like Elaine and Lola, a few states like Kentucky and Alaska, dozens of surnames like Townsend and Ewing, and the miscellany like Euclid, Big Sky, and Fleet.
 In addition, you will find a Main Street, a stretch of which has the name Last Chance Gulch Street.
 Now there is a good candidate to be renamed Cesar Chavez Ave.

-Everywhere in the U. S., it is clear that numbering streets is not an enduring scheme.
-Yet isn't it ironic that, in a society where so many people dislike number designations, so many communities adopted the numeric scheme for their byways in the first place.
+Even though numbering streets is not an enduring scheme, isn't it ironic that, in a society where so many people dislike number designations, so many communities adopted the numeric scheme for their byways in the first place.
 Apparently those early urban planners, hoping to tame nature with rationally named roads, did not understand that the citizens care more about sentiment than logic.
 Perhaps the efforts of the earlier planners would have been more appreciated had they used irrational numbers, like the Square Root of Two Blvd or Pi R Squared Parkway.

 [Go to top ] [ Go to end ]